This article includes answers to many of the questions that Gimmal Discover clients have about the product.

 Any certifications we need to know about (e.g. D0D5015.2 FedRAMP, etc)?

-Gimmal Discover is hosted in Microsoft Azure, which adheres to most data center and operating environment certifications.
+Gimmal Discover is hosted in a Rackspace data center and utilizes a SQL Server database in Microsoft Azure, which adheres to most data center and operating environment certifications.
 More information can be found at: https://www.microsoft.com/en-us/trust-center

 Gimmal is in the process of pursuing FedRAMP/StateRAMP and SOC2 certifications for Discover.

 Gimmal Discover supports the enabling or disabling of the Microsoft 365 litigation hold status for EWS mailbox, SharePoint, and OneDrive.